Florida cruise ship rescues 16 stranded people in open sea - NewsBreak

 The Carnival ship met with the U.S. Coast Guard Friday afternoon while still at sea and transferred the stranded passengers to a Coast Guard cutter.

-The Mardi Gras was one its final day of a seven-day trip at the time of the rescue.
+The Mardi Gras was on its final day of a seven-day trip at the time of the rescue.
 It was scheduled to return to Port Canaveral Saturday morning.

 Comments / 0